NREL/HPC/docs/Documentation/Applications/lammps.md

 where `my_job.in` is the input and `my_job.log` is the output.
 This runs LAMMPS using two nodes with 208 MPI ranks.

 ## Sample GPU Slurm Script
-A sample Slurm script for running LAMMPS on Kestrel CPU nodes is given below:
+A sample Slurm script for running LAMMPS on Kestrel GPU nodes is given below:

 ```
 #!/bin/bash